-RESEAR CH CREDIT INFORMATION A dd D rop M odify CRN SUBJECT COURSE NO. CREDIT HOURS Faculty Member Supervising Credits l Resea rch Cred it = 3 Ben ch Hours RES EARCH EXPECTATIONS 1.
-Cond proje 2.
-Activ lucting inde ct ely participa pendent res ating in labo earch on the backgrour nable progress in scholarly research.
-These expectations include: nd, motivation, and prior work related to the primary subject of the research el consistent with a professional research position, contributing to overall Follo Follo wing ethical ety guideline I research p ractices ociated with the research environment llowing the vith regare written stroposal, e discussion he student t d to expect set of minim etc.) will be sed and dev o sign up fo ations articu um expecta provided to veloped join r research cr lated for the ations (e.g. d the student tly by the stu edits, the f semester, ata set, dra by the facu dent and fa dges agreement with the expectations set forth by the faculty member.
-By aculty member acknowledges that if the student's progress is acceptable the student will receive a satisfactory grade for the course.
-If of chapter, sampling plan, IRB, lit review, manuscript, objective of ilty member supervising research credits.
+RESEAR CH CREDIT INFORMATION A dd Drop Modify CRN SUBJECT COURSE NO. CREDIT Faculty Member Supervising Credits I Resea rch Cred it = 3 Ben ch Hours RES EARCH EXPECTATIONS rollment in FS 698/ 899 entails an expectatio n of reaso nable progress in scholarly research.
+These expectations include: proje ct - nd, motivation, and prior work related to the primary subject of the research labor atory opera tions sociated with the research environment 4.
+Follo wing ethica l research p ractices f research findings llowing the ith regare written stroposal, e discussion e student t d to expect set of minim etc.) will be sed and dev o sign up fo ations articu um expecta provided to veloped join r research cr lated for the ations (e.g. do the student tly by the stu edits, the f semester, ata set, dra by the facu dent and fa dges agreement with the expectations set forth by the faculty member.
+By faculty member acknowledges that if the student's progress is acceptable the student will receive a satisfactory grade for the course. aft of chapter, sampling plan, IRB, lit review, manuscript, objective of ulty member supervising research credits.
 Ideally these expectations would aculty member.
-The expectations and deliverables should align with for (i.e. greater expectations for more credits-see above). cknow ledgeme nt of Exp ectations s IGNATUR E OF STU DENT Date 5 GNATUR /ISOR Date
+The expectations and deliverables should align with for (i.e. greater expectations for more credits-see above). cknow edgeme nt of Exp ectations s IGNATUR E OF STU DENT Date 5 IGNATUR /ISOR Date